 Pierre Vozlinski (bottom) with Serge Blanc at the time of his debut as a pianist

 Pierre Vozlinsky (1931-1994), whom everyone simply called Voz, started his career as a pianist.
-After his First Prize at the Paris Conservatory in 1952, in the class of Lucette Descaves, he gave numerous concerts in recital and in chamber music in Europe and South America.
+After attaining First Prize in the class of Lucette Descaves at the Paris Conservatory in 1952, he gave numerous concerts as a recitalist and in chamber music in Europe and South America.
 He won the Enesco Competition in 1958 with violinist Serge Blanc.
 He made a remarkable recording of Mussorgsky’s Pictures of an Exhibition.
 In 1965, he decided to abandon the piano and became a producer of television programs, believing that he would be more useful to the cause of music in such a role.
 His series The Man and His Music was a model of intelligent popularization that did not hesitate to tackle difficult subjects.

 In 1970, he was appointed Head of the Music Department for French Television and coordinated the Beethoven Year, a remarkable project that proposed an in-depth discovery of Beethoven’s masterworks to a very wide audience.
 They were broadcast at prime time, preceded by a historical introduction by the writer Max-Pol Fouchet, and followed by comments and analysis by Brigitte and Jean Massin, two distinguished musicologists.
 Of course, Vozlinsky had hired the best possible performers, asking the Istomin-Stern-Rose Trio to record the complete Beethoven Trios.
 It was on this occasion that Istomin became friendly with Vozlinsky.
 Istomin had been enthralled by the ambition of Vozlinsky’s television projects.
-His demanding concept of public service and the desire to democratize access to music without trace of any concession or demagogy was perfectly in line with Istomin’s philosophy.
+His demanding concept of public service and the desire to democratize access to music without trace of any trace of concession or demagogy was perfectly in line with Istomin’s philosophy.

 At the time of the French Radio and Television

 Istomin later helped Vozlinsky convince Casals to consent to an interview during the 1972 Puerto Rico Festival.
 This is probably the best filmed interview of Casals ever made.
 It was broadcast by the French Television a few weeks later, followed by Beethoven’s Pastoral Symphony, which Casals had conducted during the festival.